Complete Your Transformation With a Tummy Tuck After Weight Loss

 Yes, a tummy tuck can lift and tighten the pubic area (also called the mons pubis) to some degree, especially when excess skin and fat are removed from the lower abdomen.
 If significant sagging or fullness is present, you may benefit by combining your tummy tuck with a mons lift for more noticeable improvement.

 A tummy tuck involves some discomfort.
-Tummy tuck patients are definitely sore and cannot stand fully upright for the first week or so after surgery.
-Most consider the improvements from the surgery well worth their initial discomfort.
+For the first week or so after surgery, patients are definitely sore and cannot stand fully upright.
+However, most consider the improvements from the surgery well worth their initial discomfort.

 Yes, tummy tuck results are permanent.
 As long as you don’t become pregnant or gain a significant amount of weight, your tummy tuck results should last indefinitely.